Why Study Abroad?

 - Assist in wildlife care at the rehab center, including exams, treatments, surgeries, and necropsies

-One Health Uganda: Livestock & Wildlife Interface
+One Health Uganda: Human, Livestock, and Wildlife Interface

-- Learn first-hand how humans, livestock and wildlife co-exist in Uganda
+- Learn first-hand how humans, livestock, and wildlife coexist in Uganda